igvteam/circular-view/README.md

 # circular-view

-Wrapper class for jBrowse genomic circular view component
+A wrapper class for jBrowse genomic circular view component for use by IGV projects.